gajus/lightship/.README/README.md

 /**
  * @property detectKubernetes Run Lightship in local mode when Kubernetes is not detected.
 Default: true.
+ * @property gracefulShutdownTimeout A number of milliseconds before forcefull termination if process does not gracefully exit.
+The timer starts when `lightship.shutdown()` is called.
+This includes the time allowed to live beacons.
+Default: 60000.
  * @property port The port on which the Lightship service listens.
 This port must be different than your main service port, if any.
 The default port is 9000.
+ * @property shutdownHandlerTimeout A number of milliseconds before forcefull termination if shutdown handlers do not complete.
+The timer starts when the first shutdown handler is called.
+Default: 5000.
  * @property signals An a array of [signal events]{@link https://nodejs.org/api/process.html#process_signal_events}.
 Default: [SIGTERM].
- * @property timeout A number of milliseconds before forcefull termination.
-Default: 60000.
  */
 export type ConfigurationInputType = {|
   +detectKubernetes?: boolean,
+  +gracefulShutdownTimeout?: number,
   +port?: number,
+  +shutdownHandlerTimeout?: number,
   +signals?: $ReadOnlyArray<string>,
-  +timeout?: number
 |};

 /**